Rupee Slips 3 Paise to 73.18 Against US Dollar in Early Trade

 On the domestic equity market front, the 30-share BSE benchmark Sensex was trading 147.72 points lower at 49,344.60, and the broader NSE Nifty fell 44.60 points to 14,520.25.
 Foreign institutional investors were net buyers in the capital market as they purchased shares worth Rs 1,879.06 crore on a net basis on Wednesday, according to provisional exchange data.

-Brent crude futures, the global oil benchmark, fell 0.32 per cent to USD 55.88 per barrel.
+Brent crude futures, the global oil benchmark, fell 0.32 per cent to USD 55.88 per barrel.—PTI